Pickersgill/BrownianLines/README.md

 # Jack's Desktop Background 2.0

-I finally updated Ubuntu and decided to use the oppurtunity to make a new wallaper.
+I finally updated Ubuntu and decided to use the opportunity to make a new wallaper.

 # What is this?
 This simple tool let you generate images made up of many lines.
 Each line traces the path of a single